Skip to main content

 How to Start and End a Recommendation Letter

-The opening has one job: make the endorsement easy to trust.
-Do not spend the first paragraph warming up.
-Say who you are, how you know the candidate, and why your opinion has weight.
+The opening has one job: make your endorsement easy to trust.
+Skip long warm-ups.
+Say who you are, how you know the candidate, and why your opinion matters.

 ❌ Weak I am happy to recommend [Candidate Name] because they are a great person and a hard worker.